Corentin Tolisso: 2018–2022

-Tolisso started the season as a World Cup champion after winning the title with France.
+Tolisso started the 2018–19 season as a World Cup champion after winning the title with France.
 On Matchday 3 in the Bundesliga, Tolisso ruptured a cruciate ligament in his right knee in a 3–1 victory against Bayer Leverkusen on Saturday, September 15.
 Following the injury, France national team coach Didier Deschamps was convinced that Tolisso will "come back as strong, if not even stronger".
 He also believes that the 2019 season will be "much better for you".
 During Bayern's winter trip training in January 2019 in Doha, Qatar, Tolisso was reported to be able to jog on an anti-gravity treadmill without any problems.
 He was set to return to the pitch in March 2019, which, according to Bayern Munich coach Niko Kovač, was "earlier than expected".

-2019–20 season

 He made a total of 28 appearances and scored four goals in the 2019–20 treble winning season.
 He came on as a second half substitute in the UCL final in a 1–0 win over Paris Saint-Germain.

-2020–21 season

 On 21 October 2020, Tolisso scored a stunning goal in a 4–0 win against Atlético Madrid in the first match of the 2020–21 UEFA Champions League group stages.

-2021–22 season

 On 30 May 2022, Bayern announced that Tolisso was to leave the club after the end of the season.

 Return to Lyon

 On 1 July 2022, Lyon confirmed Tolisso's return to the club on a five-year deal until 2027.
+He was named as club's captain ahead of the 2025–26 season following the departure of Alexandre Lacazette.
+On 27 November 2025, he scored his first senior career hat-trick in a 6–0 away win over Maccabi Tel Aviv in the Europa League.